Gun Recoil Calculator

 A good suppressor or "silencer" is typically about 50% as effective in reducing rifle recoil momentum compared to a good muzzle brake.
-Pistol cartridges use relatively small amounts of powder and therefore generate less jet effect gas than rifles so pistol suppressors have less gas to work with and only reduce jet effect recoil by approximately 5 to 10%.
+Pistol cartridges use relatively small amounts of powder and therefore generate less jet effect gas than rifles so pistol suppressors have less gas to work with and only reduce recoil by approximately 5 to 10%.

 The added weight of a suppressor also reduces recoil.
 Since pistols are light, the additional weight of a suppressor can greatly reduce their recoil.
 The weight of a SilencerCO Osprey 45 ACP suppressor (0.65lb) installed on a fully loaded Glock 21 (full size 45 ACP at 2.47lb) will cut recoil energy by 21% due to the added suppressor weight.
 The same suppressor installed on a Glock 17 with empty magazine (full size 9mm at 1.55lb) will cut recoil energy by 30% due to weight alone.
-Total suppressor recoil reduction usually comes in around 25% for pistols and 15 to 40% for rifles.
+Total suppressor recoil reduction from gas redirection and added weight usually comes in around 25% for pistols and 15 to 40% for rifles.

 A pistol suppressor also reduces muzzle flip by making the weapon longer which spreads its weight over a greater length increasing its moment of inertia thereby reducing rotation (muzzle flip is a rotational force).